amitrou/Spearman-Correlation/README.md

 Spearman-Correlation
 ====================

-PHP implementation of the Spearman Correlation with results matrix
+PHP implementation of the Spearman Correlation with results matrix.

 Spearman Rank Correlation
 -------------------------